Preventing cavities with a twice daily dental care routine

 Consultant, Minnesota Oral Health Project

-You do many things to keep your child’s teeth healthy.
+You do many things to care for your child’s teeth and keep them healthy.
 You make sure your child drinks water with fluoride.
 You take your child to the dentist and to the doctor.
 But most importantly, you establish a twice daily dental care routine with your child.
 With proper care, you can prevent your child from getting cavities!

 Our teeth accumulate buildup called plaque as we go through our day eating and drinking.
 Plaque and sugar provide the food for the bacteria.
 Bacteria causes cavities to thrive and begin decaying a tooth.
 When plaque sits along the gum line of our teeth and in between the teeth it can cause decay.
 There are two things to do at home to remove plaque: brushing and flossing.